-Research shows that emails with personalization in the subject lines are 26% more likely to be opened than those without personalized subject lines.
+Research shows that emails with personalization in the subject lines alone are 26% more likely to be opened than those without personalized subject lines.
 Another study revealed that revenue generation is 5.7 times higher through personalized emails.
-Not only this, but 50% of marketing influencers have also reported that email personalization is the most impactful email marketing strategy.
+Plus, 50% of marketing influencers have also reported that email personalization is the most impactful email marketing strategy.

 The reason?
 Personalized emails are more relevant and valuable for clients and prospects.
-Aren’t you more likely to respond to an email that is specific to you?
-Ever time I receive an email that opens with “Dear Colleague” I shake my head in disbelief.
+Think about it: Aren’t you more likely to respond to an email that is specific to you?
+Every time I receive an email that opens with “Dear Colleague” I shake my head in disbelief.

 Email Personalization Tactics

 There are basic areas in an email campaign that can be personalized to help you drive better results and boost prospect engagement metrics.
 Let’s look at them and some other email personalization best practices to help you get started: These include:

-- The “From” Name — The from name is one of the most prominently presented elements of your email campaign when it hits the prospects’ inbox.
+- Use an Appropriate “From” Name — The from name is one of the most prominently presented elements of your email campaign when it hits prospects’ inboxes.
 68% of Americans say that their decision to open an email is based on who the email is from.
 Don’t send campaigns from the name of your company – ever!
 Send them from the contact at your company that the recipient knows and is accustomed to hearing from.